Project

 Matz.

-Updated by CaryInVictoria (Cary Swoveland) almost 9 years ago
+Updated by CaryInVictoria (Cary Swoveland) about 9 years ago

 Matz, alas, I cannot offer one.
 You see, Ruby--coding generally--is just a hobby for me.
 I spend a fair bit of time answering Ruby questions on SO and would have reached for this method on many occasions had it been available.
 Perhaps readers with development experience (everybody but me?) could reflect on whether this method would have been useful in projects they've worked on.